vivianblanco-tech/device-flow/docs/EMAIL_NOTIFICATIONS_CONTINUATION_PROMPT.md

 ## PROMPT FOR AI ASSISTANT

-I need to implement email notifications for the Laptop Tracking System.
+I need to implement email notifications for Align.
 A comprehensive analysis and implementation plan has already been completed and documented in `docs/EMAIL_NOTIFICATIONS_IMPLEMENTATION_PLAN.md`.

 ### Context